-\begin{proof}[Proof of Theorem~\ref{twr:localtoglobal}] First we show that $X$ satisfies $k$-largeness condition on cycles, then we show flagness of $X$.
+\begin{proof}[Proof of Theorem~\ref{twr:localtoglobal}] First we show that $X$ satisfies the $k$--largeness condition, then we show flagness of $X$.
 Let $\gamma$ be a cycle in $X$ with no diagonal.
 We need to show that $|\gamma| \geq k$.
-Since $X$ is simply connected, by Theorem~\ref{twr:istniejediagram} there exists locally $k$-large diagram $f\colon D \to X$ for $\gamma$.
-Then we have the following: \begin{itemize} \item the disc $D$ has at least one interior vertex, because $\gamma$ has no diagonal, \item interior vertices of $D$ are contained each in at least $k$ triangles, because $D$ is locally $k$-large, \item boundary vertices are contained each in at least $2$ triangles, that is again because there is no diagonal in $\gamma$. \end{itemize} In notation from Gauss--Bonnet Theorem, the above conditions give us the following inequalities: \begin{itemize} \item[(1)] for a vertex $v \in \partial D$ we have $\hi(v) \geq 2$, so $\kub(v) \leq 1$, and since $|\partial D|=|\gamma|$, we obtain: \item[(2)] for a vertex $v \in \mathrm{int}D$ we have $\hi(v) \geq k$, so $\ku(v) \leq 6-k$, and since $k \geq 6$, all terms $\ku(v)$ are nonpositive.
-Because $\mathrm{int}D$ contains at least one vertex, we get: \end{itemize} Putting (1) and (2) together into Gauss--Bonnet formula gives us:
+Since $X$ is simply connected, by Theorem~\ref{twr:istniejediagram} there exists a locally $k$--large diagram $f\colon D \to X$ for $\gamma$.
+Then we have the following: \begin{itemize} \item the disc $D$ has at least one interior vertex, because $\gamma$ has no diagonal, \item interior vertices of $D$ are contained each in at least $k$ triangles, because $D$ is locally $k$--large, \item boundary vertices are contained each in at least $2$ triangles, that is again because there is no diagonal in $\gamma$. \end{itemize} In the notation from the Gauss--Bonnet Theorem, the above conditions give us the following inequalities: \begin{itemize} \item[(1)] for a vertex $v \in \partial D$ we have $\hi(v) \geq 2$, so $\kub(v) \leq 1$, and since $|\partial D|=|\gamma|$, we obtain: